glngn/sbt-alldocs/README.md

 # sbt-alldocs

 Put all the documentation for a project in one place.
 Suitable for distribution of an alldocs for an alljar (aka uberjar).
+This will include all compiler version targets as well.
+Resulting in a large, but complete, set of documentation.

 ## Usage